jordanmckinney/blog/src/documents/books/doorsofperception.md

 <img src="../../public/images/book_covers/doors.jpg" id="cover" alt="Doors of Perception"/>
 <p id="title">The Doors of Perception - Aldous Huxley</p>

-Huxley takes mescalin and explains why Van Gogh painted a chair sitting in the middle of a room and what it means.
-Somehow it makes total sense.
+Huxley takes mescalin and explains art and many other things in an unusual and deep way.
+He describes Van Gogh's painting of a single chair sitting in a room and what it means.
+Somehow it all makes total sense.
 Fantastic.